containers/crun-vm/README.md

 ## SSH'ing into the VM

-Assuming the VM supports cloud-init, you can SSH into it using podman-exec as whatever user cloud-init considers to be the default for your VM image:
+Assuming the VM supports cloud-init and runs an SSH server, you can SSH into it using podman-exec as whatever user cloud-init considers to be the default for your VM image:

 ```console
 $ podman exec --latest fedora